cycle-labs/intro-to-config-files/README.md

 This example Cycle project includes some example use cases of utilizing .conf files in your features.

+Note: To download this project and run the examples it contains, be sure to set the path in your project settings for your Chrome driver location.

 ## secrets

 This is a simple example where credentials are handled in a .conf file rather than being hard-coded in a .feature or .csv file.
 In the default.conf file,